terra-money/docs/docs/develop/terrad/subcommands.md

 # Subcommands

-This section describes the subcommands available from `terrad`.
+This section describes the subcommands available for `terrad`.

 ## `debug addr`